 Configuration control.
 An element of configuration management, consisting of the evaluation, coordination, approval or disapproval, and implementation of changes to configuration items after formal establishment of their configuration identification.
 [ISO/IEC/IEEE 24765:2010(E)]

-Configuration item.
-A collection of hardware or software elements treated as a unit for the purpose of configuration control.
-[ASME NQA-1-2008 with the NQA-1a-2009 addenda]

 Configuration management.
 A discipline applying technical and administrative direction and surveillance to: identify and document the functional and physical characteristics of a configuration item (see def.), control changes to those characteristics, record and report change processing and implementation status, and verify compliance with specified requirements.
 [ISO/IEC/IEEE 24765:2010(E)]

 Quality grade.
 The grade applied to the level of quality activities to be applied to the specific task or activity.
 Current quality grades are Nuclear Use QL and Commercial Use Quality Levels (QLs) High, Medium, and Low.